FaizaJaseema/Hotel-Reservation-Application/README.md

 Customer Menu

-Search available rooms by check-in and check-out dates Smart room recommendation — suggests rooms 7 days later if none are available Create a customer account with email validation
+Search available rooms by check-in and check-out dates, Smart room recommendation — suggests rooms 7 days later if none are available, Create a customer account with email validation,
-Book a room with double-booking prevention
+Book a room with double-booking prevention,
-View all personal reservations
+View all personal reservations.

 Admin Menu

-View all registered customers
+View all registered customers,
-View all rooms
+View all rooms,
-View all reservations across the system
+View all reservations across the system,
-Add new rooms (paid or free, single or double)
+Add new rooms (paid or free, single or double).

 Architecture Overview